elemantics/blueshell/README.md

     __proto__: Object {
         isClassChain: true,
         getProto: [FUNCTION],
-        protoRef: 'B-1342645295780-1000004-MYpaly2PKxpPPzM6sWN0hUJ96'
+        protoRef: '1342645295780-1000004-MYpaly2PKxpPPzM6sWN0hUJ96'
     }
 }
 ```

-When using `.hatch` in this way, your first argument constitutes the object to be used as a parent
+When using `.create` in this way, your first argument constitutes the object to be used as a parent
 and the second argument constitutes an object full of mixins and overrides.

 If it so happens that your parent object has been attached to a prototype via BlueShell, your new child
 object will be bound to the same prototype unless you explicitly tell BlueShell not to do this.
 You can
-state this explicitly by passing in the value `false` as a third argument to `.hatch`.
+state this explicitly by passing in the value `false` as a third argument to `.create`.

 ### Prototypal Inheritance ###